jamesplease/redux-resource/README.md

 to the user.
 If the user dismisses the alert, then you may wish to fire a `RESET` action type to reset the state back to `NULL`, which would cause the alert to disappear.

+Also, if you abort a request, then you may also choose to fire this action type.

 An example reset action is: